 - Remember to take those photos!

 Now it’s time to put together your post-event communications.
-These communications need to accomplish the following:
+The goal of these communications is to:

 - Share the results of the event, such as how much money was raised and what that funding will make possible